Are you looking to add to your property investment portfolio?

 Gazumping occurs when a seller accepts a verbal offer on commercial and residential property transactions from one potential buyer but then reneges and accepts a higher offer from another party.
 In Melbourne, it is assumed that a purchaser understands that a sale has not taken place until all involved parties have fully executed the contract and that a purchaser who claims to have “been gazumped” has merely failed to understand the law.

 To prevent yourself from being gazumped on a property, we recommend formalising a written contract agreement with your offer as soon as possible – this will be included in Melbourne conveyancing services.

 What happens at settlement?

-On settlement day, the purchasers’ bank will provide the funds needed to purchase the property to the buyers’ agent or solicitor, and in return, receive the Certificate of Title from the seller’s bank.
+On settlement day, the purchasers’ bank will provide the funds needed to purchase the domestic or commercial property to the buyers’ agent or solicitor, and in return, receive the Certificate of Title from the seller’s bank.
 Keys can then be handed over to the purchaser, provided all other agreements listed in the contracts have been met.
 From here, the buyer’s bank registers the relevant documentation and mortgage, notifying services such as electricity and water of the change.

 What is a cooling-off period, and how long is it?